ene-h/Ken3S/src/site/notes/Matchups/Yang.md

 - Parry xx DP dive kicks seems most consistent
 	- Parry xx TC is also not bad, if you happen to catch them standing you can confirm DP or SA3
 - High connect blocked dive kick into button is usually not real (blue parry)
-- Not quick-rising gives more time for stun bar to recover and disrupts Yang's oki setups, so sometimes it's good not to quick-rise EX slash
+- Not quick-rising gives more time for stun bar to recover and disrupts Yang's[[General stuff/Terminology#Okizeme\| oki ]]setups, so sometimes it's good not to quick-rise EX slash
 - Crouch MK is good in footsies, remember to use it
 - Sometimes you just have to reversal
 - Watch out for walk up crouch MK when you expect dive kick